top of page

 Children chase results.

-When parents praise effort:
+When parents praise effort, such as:

 🔥 “I saw how focused you were and how you didn't give up.”